Auckland Crown Solicitor to take on new role

 In the early 2010s, he was prominent prosecuting finance company cases after the global financial crisis, including jailing Bridgecorp's Rod Petricevic.

-MC has been Office of the Crown Solicitor at Auckland since 1921.
+MC has been the Auckland Office of the Crown Solicitor at Auckland since 1921.

 Dickey joined the firm in 1994, first appeared before the High Court the same year and first led a murder trial in 2002.